Klingri/Klingify-Power-But-Simple/README.md

 # My First Website

-Can be used for feedback, learning etc.
+Can be used for feedback and learning.

 ## Description

-COMING SOON
+This is my first project, I am currently testing things and seeing what works and what doesn't, It's a practice for HTML.
+It is currently being worked on every few days.

 ## Getting Started

 ### Dependencies

-* You need a web browser, Chrome is a good choice.
+* You need a web browser, Chrome, Edge, Opera, Brave and Firefox are all recommended and good choices.
-* Windows 7-11
+* You need a operating system, I recommend Windows 10 and 11.

 ### Installing

 * You can download the code directly
-* COMING SOON
+* No modifications are needed for files/folders.

-### Executing program
+### Using the website

 * Simply just go to https://klingri.github.io/website-test/index.html
 * Step-by-step bullets (not done)